ryanmhood/AWS-MIMIC-IIItoOMOP/README.md

 # Build a Healthcare Data Warehouse using Spark and the OHDSI Common Data Model

-This code demonstrates the architecture featured on the AWS big data blog (https://aws.amazon.com/blogs/big-data/) on creating a healthcare data warehouse using Redshift, Spark on EMR and Lambda.
+This code demonstrates the architecture featured on the AWS big data blog (https://aws.amazon.com/blogs/big-data/) on creating a healthcare data warehouse using Redshift, Spark on EMR and Lambda that was published on May 12, 2017.
 It takes an openly available research dataset called MIMIC-III and converts it into a standard open source healthcare data model called OMOP.